stephenpearson/kitchen-oci/README.md

 ## Flex Shape Instances

 This will allow you to launch a flexible shape instance.
 A flexible shape lets you customize the number of CPUs and memory available when launching or resizing the VM.
 Note that there are smaller number of shapes available and the image ocid must also be compatible.
-Please consult [OCI documentation](https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm#flexible) to ensure the proper combination of shape and image ocid.
+Please consult [OCI Documentation / Compute Shapes](https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm#flexible) page to ensure the proper combination of shape and image ocid.

 ```yml
 ---